MichMATYCwebsite/MichMATYC/content/events/2020/2020michigan-student-success-summit.md

 Registration is open for the <a href="https://www.mcca.org/Student-Success-Summit">Michigan Student Success Summit</a> delivered via Zoom on September 16-18 and September 23-25, 2020.
 Sessions will begin each day at 3:00 pm.
 The Michigan Center for Student Success will host 75-minute or two-hour sessions each day.
 Community college faculty, staff, and administrators can register for one or all of the events.
 There is no fee to register.<br>

 The MCSS will also be tweeting throughout the event @mccacss and using the hashtag #MCSSsummit20.
 Join the MCSS on Twitter by following @mccacss and join the conversation now or on September 16th.
 Contact <a href="mailto:eorians@mcca.org">Erica Orians</a> or <a href="mailto:jschanker@mcca.org">Jenny Schanker</a> with questions.
-Check back throughout August and September for more details on each session including speakers and additional opportunities to engage.<br>
+Check back throughout August and September for more details on each session including speakers and additional opportunities to engage.<br><br>

 <b>Schedule</b><br>